 The humble, thirst-quenching watermelon is not just a treat for the eyes and the taste buds, but watermelon juice health benefits are the ones that scientists have just begun to discover in the last decade.
-A fully ripe watermelon with juicy red flesh is full of Vitamins A, B6, and C, and has tons of antioxidants and amino acids.
+A fully ripe watermelon with juicy red flesh is full of Vitamins A, B6 and C and has tons of antioxidants and amino acids.

-Homemade watermelon juice is not only super simple to make, it’s much lower in sugar than store-bought juice.
+Homemade watermelon juice is not only super simple to make, it’s much lower in sugar than the store-bought juice.
 Here’s a bucket list of Homemade Watermelon Juice Health Benefits you didn’t know of:

 Antioxidant & Anti-inflammatory Properties

 Watermelon juice contains a high level of lycopene – a powerful antioxidant and anti-inflammatory nutrient along with flavonoids and carotenoids that make watermelon the first choice amongst fruits in the fight against the damaging free radicals.
-Regular consumption of fresh watermelon or watermelon juice helps neutralize the effects of oxidative stress and the free radicals that cause premature aging.
+Regular consumption of fresh watermelon or watermelon juice helps neutralise the effects of oxidative stress and the free radicals that cause premature ageing.
 Also, read about the top 10 anti-inflammatory foods.

 Lycopene – the powerful anti-oxidant present in watermelons is especially important for a healthy heart.
 Watermelons also contain citrulline – an amino acid that helps to relax and dilate the muscles of the heart, thereby improving blood circulation and overall cardiovascular health.

-The carotenoids present in watermelon prevent the hardening of the heart vessels, thereby reducing the risks of heart diseases such as a stroke.
+The carotenoids present in watermelon prevent the hardening of the heart vessels, thereby reducing the risks of heart diseases such as stroke.

 Also Read: 20 Tips for A Healthy Heart